China–South Africa relations: Economics

 In 1992, trade between China and South Africa amounted to US$14 million, but by the time the two countries had established relations in 1998, this had swelled to US$1.4 billion.
 By 2010 trade between the two countries had increased to US$25.6 billion with imports from South Africa reaching US$14.8 billion.
 Cross country investment had grown to US$7 billion in the same year.
 Most South African exports to China in 2010 were primary products.
 Two-way trade between China and South Africa reached US$60.3 billion by 2014.

+As China began a new town construction boom around 2010, the Chinese government and state-owned enterprises began developing new towns with African governments, including South Africa.

 In December 2010, South Africa was invited to join China in BRICS group of emerging economies.
 With the invitation, it was expected that South Africa would expand its trade relations with other BRIC countries, including China.
 Some see the BRICS relationship as potentially competing with South Africa's relations with the IBSA Dialogue Forum.
 In July 2010, the South African publication Business Day reported that 45% of SABMiller's growth would come from its China operations by 2014.
 The anomalous growth of South African media company Naspers in 2009 was largely owed to its stake in the Chinese company Tencent.

 In December 2015 the two countries signed twenty-five agreements worth a combined value of US$16.5 billion at an event at the Forum on China-Africa Cooperation (FOCAC) Business Forum held in South Africa and attended by about 400 business people from both countries.
 At the same event, the two countries discussed economic priority such as the "alignment of industries to accelerate South Africa's industrialisation process; enhancement of cooperation in Special Economic Zones (SEZs); marine cooperation; infrastructure development, human resources cooperation; and financial cooperation."

 As of 2015/16 there were over 140 medium-sized or large Chinese companies in South Africa with a combined investment of US$13 billion, employing around 30,000 South Africans.
 Significant investments by Chinese firms in South Africa include the China First Automotive assembly plant in Coega Industrial Park, a Hisense Group white goods factory, and a Hebei Jidong Development Group cement plant.

 Increasingly the South African government, inspired by China's success in reducing poverty and promoting economic growth, is looking to China for policy ideas and inspiration in its efforts at promoting growth.